Set Aside Pre-Tax Dollars for Qualified Medical Expenses.

 A Health Care Flexible Spending Account (FSA) is a voluntary benefit that allows you to set aside money from your paycheck before taxes are taken out to pay for eligible out-of-pocket healthcare expenses.
 These include copays, prescriptions, dental and vision costs, and other medical-related expenses not covered by insurance.

 Participating in an FSA can help you save money and better plan for expected medical costs throughout the year.
+Employees must re-enroll each year during the benefit open enrollment period to participate.

 If you have unused funds in your Health Care FSA at the end of the plan year, you have a grace period through November 15th to incur eligible expenses.